May L. Cheney: Career and adulthood

 In 1886, when she was 24 years old, May founded Cheney's Pacific Coast Bureau of Education in San Francisco.
 It was the first commercial teacher placement agency west of the Rockies, and her husband participated in its management.
 She decided that UCB owed some obligation to the graduates unable to find proper positions.
 The English universities had appointment secretaries.
 Harvard University had a similar official.
 UCB, she thought, should likewise give such a service to students.
 After she convinced UCB President Martin Kellogg, her plan was accepted.
 She opened the UCB placement service in the president's office in South Hall on January 1, 1898, and continued to serve as the university's Appointment Secretary for 40 years, placing countless university graduates as high-school teachers throughout the state.

-Cheney unhurt in campus shooting

 On August 4, 1919, Cheney was shot at by Roger Sprague, a chemistry assistant who was despondent at not being recommended for further advancement.
 She escaped unhurt.